-Students will develop knowledge in the areas of algebra and indices, linear and quadratic functions, number and financial arithmetic, statistics, and Pythagoras and Trigonometry.
+Students will develop knowledge in the areas of Financial Mathematics, Algebra and Indices, Pythagoras and Trigonometry, Linear Relationships, Measurement, Real Numbers, Geometry, Non-Linear Relationships and Statistics.
 Technology to support the learning of mathematics will be incorporated throughout the course in the use of CAS calculators.